tonethar/IGME-230-GDD-Spring-2018/notes/php-0.md

 This series of tutorials/lecture notes will get you started exploring the capabilities of the PHP server-side programming language.

 ## II.
 How to get the most out of these tutorials
-- Try out the code *samples*!
+- Try out the code samples!
 Tweak and modify them!
 Most of the code samples are 100% complete.
 You just need to copy the code and paste it into a text file, and save them to a web server.
 You can then make changes to the code and preview them in a web browser (we will be using Chrome)
 - Be sure to answer all of the questions at the end of each section, and to do the review exercises.
 - Check out all of the PHP resources, sample code, and demos that we link to.